datacamp/courses-introduction-to-python/scripts/chapter1_script.md

 ## Variables and their types

 A hugely important concept in practically every programming language, is the variable.
 In Python it is too, and it's used literally all the time.
-You can think of a variable as a way to store information in your program for later use.
+You can think of a variable as a way to reference to values in your program for later use.
 Let me clarify this with an example.
 Suppose you measure your height and weight, in metric units: you are 1 point 75 meters tall, and weigh 68 kilograms.
-You can store these values in two variables, called `height` and `weight`.
+You can assign these values to two variables, called `height` and `weight`.
 You can do this with the equals sign, like this:

 ```
 height = 1.79